Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/healthwatch.md

    Use bosh to view jobs on affected deployments.
 Determine cause of the data consumption, and, if appropriate, increase disk space or scale out affected jobs.

+5. Notice that we have 3 diego cells which show up under Metric Summary.

+   Their names can be seen under the category for Instance ID.

+   Let's copy the Instance ID of the diego cell which show the highest load on CPU and save this for later.

-5. Let's prepare to SSH into this diego cell so that we can continue our investigation.
+6. Let's prepare to SSH into this diego cell so that we can continue our investigation.

    If you lost connectivity to the jumpbox from our prior labs you will need to SSH again to our Jumphost.
    Please use the instructions which were provided prior to the lab starting.